helinwang/dex/README.md

 Please see [here](./commands.md) for how to use the wallet CLI and the detailed steps of reproducing the features.

+You can find the [White Paper](https://github.com/helinwang/dex/wiki/White-Paper) in the wiki.

 ## Build

 ### Build with Docker